RTWWorld/xrtml-examples/tags/videochat/readme.md

 # xRTML Videochat Tag #

-The Videochat tag allow users to communicate through a video feed and uses [OpenTok](http://www.tokbox.com/) API as the video comunication provider.
-The tag represent a basic "videochat room" where users can interact.
+The Videochat tag allow users to communicate through a video feed representing a basic "videochat room" where users can interact.

 ## How it works ##